benparsons/matrix-notes/2019-02-whatsapp-article/whatsapp-article.md

 > an open standard for *interoperable*, *decentralised*, *real-time communication*.

-In this article we'll look benefit from all three of these attributes:
+In this article we'll benefit from all three of these attributes:

 * *interoperable:* we'll see how Matrix can be made to interact with WhatsApp
 * *decentralised*: you can perform this on your own server while still enjoying the benefits of being connected to the rest of the Matrix federation
-* *real-time communication*: we'll see how to send an receive messages in real-time
+* *real-time communication*: we'll see how to send and receive messages in real-time

 ## Install your homeserver and install mautrix-whatsapp, the WhatsApp bridge

 Firstly, you need to have a Matrix homeserver installed.
 If you don't currently have one, take a look at the instructions at [Installing Synapse][installing-synapse], and also in the [Synapse README][Synapse].

-Next, install [mautrix-whatsapp] by following the instructions at [mautrix-whatsapp/wiki](https://github.com/tulir/mautrix-whatsapp/wiki).
+Next, install [mautrix-whatsapp] by following the instructions at [mautrix-whatsapp/wiki].

 If you are starting from scratch, I suggest you take a look at [matrix-docker-ansible-deploy], as this project will enable you to deploy Synapse, [mautrix-whatsapp] and other components easily.